-County Program Reviews are led by the WisDOT Regional Bridge Program Manager.
+County Program Reviews are led by the WisDOT's Bridge Inspection Unit Supervisor.
 The Regional Program Manager is responsible to establish a 4-year cycle in which each county within their jurisdiction shall be reviewed.
-The review should be performed by a team of at least two participant, although it may be performed solely by the Regional Program Manager.
-These participants can be any combination of the following parties: Regional Program Manager, Regional Inspection Staff, County Program Manager,
+The review should be performed by a team of at least two participants, although it may be performed solely by the Unit Supervisor.
+These participants can be any combination of the following parties: Bridge Inspection Unit Supervisor, Regional Program Manager, Regional Inspection Staff, County Program Manager, other BOS Staff, or FHWA Division Bridge Engineer.